SFU-HiAccel/uBench/README.md

 * **off-chip Memory Latency**

     This microbenchmark measures the off-chip memory random-access latency under different 1) the data port width and 2) the size of the randomly accessed data arrary.
-The example microbenchmark we provide randomly accesses data array sizes from 64B to 1MB, at a 32bit-per-access chunk.
+The example microbenchmark we provide randomly accesses data array sizes from 64B to 1MB, at a 32bit data per access.
 [Here](https://github.com/SFU-HiAccel/uBench/tree/main/ubench/off-chip%20latency) is a detailed guide on the code changes required to vary these parameters.

 ## Case Study Benchmarking Algorithms: